 Octagon shaped signs – are only used for stop, and inverted triangles are reserved for yielding.

-Diamond-shaped signs – are used for warnings.
+Diamond-shaped signs – are used for warning signs.
 Rectangular signage with the longer direction horizontal provide guidance information.

 Pentagons – indicate school zones, although it might be more recognizable as a “house” than the typical geometric pentagon shape.